Who am I? (A Knot on The Great Thread)

 When I say that I am an artist, I am most commonly asked about my medium.
 I would never limit myself to a single medium or, for that matter, any particular form of art.
 As a visual artist, everything that can be seen is my media.
 In the performing arts, the stage is my canvas for drama.
 As a composer, whatever can issue sound is an instrument.
 As a writer I have previously considered only non-fiction as productive for me and I have published (albeit in small quantities) essays, reviews, poems, and a non-fiction book.
 I’ve recently awakened to the notion that fiction can be a formidable art form as a vessel for wisdom as it has been with classical literature since the times of Ancient Greece and Rome.
 Besides the story itself, there can be any number of layers of subtexts woven into intricate tapestries conveying anything the imagination can conjure.

 Finally, I come to who I am now – a writer (an artist whose present medium is the written word).

-My creative life, my being, was transformed during 2012 with the production of Bertolt Brecht’s play, “The Life of Galileo.”
-I’ve been working on my magnum opus for over four years now and it remains in its infancy.
-With an epic historical drama of love, magic, intrigue, religion, and philosophy in Renaissance Europe at the crux, it has become a much larger work that includes the visual and performing arts.
+My creative life, my being, was transformed during 2013 when I was cast in a production of Bertolt Brecht’s play, “The Life of Galileo.”
+Since then, I’ve been working on my magnum opus.
+An epic historical drama with love, magic, intrigue, religion, and philosophy in Renaissance Europe at the crux, it has become a much larger work which includes the visual and performing arts.
 The first limited edition tome will include the play I’ve been writing, essays, a musical orchestration, set design, graphics and more.
-Once done, it will be my source for a film treatment of a series I would like to produce (for the likes of Netflix et al).
-At the moment, I am cathartically processing some of my life’s hardships this year by writing a children’s story book which I will soon publish and a biography in the works.
+Once done, it will be my source for a film treatment of a series I’d like to see serialized.
+Concurrently with that, I do also have a children’s story book and a biography in the works.
 But to maintain a connection with my community and human society in general, I’ve found a way to stay grounded amidst these lofty pursuits by means of the Orcas Island Shakespeare Society (OISS).
 In 2019 I founded this non-profit organization in Washington State to provide service to the community – free access to performing arts, educational classes and more, hopefully making Shakespeare’s works more accessible to all.

 This is who I am.
 This is who I must be now.
 If I am to give anything to humanity in this incarnation, it will be done so by means of paying forward what I have gathered while existing as this knot in The Great Thread.